FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 gains over an installation that is not cached at all.
 It can be useful for running an application on shared hosting for instance.

-You can use features of this library with the Symfony ``HttpCache``.
+You can use features of this library with the help of the ``EventDispatchingHttpCache`` provided here.
 The basic concept is to use event subscribers on the HttpCache class.

 .. note::